is back

 And beyond that?

 Things become a bit more difficult to predict after that, but for May 2026 members of all ages will be putting on a “21st century showcase” featuring songs from modern musicals.
 This will be directed by Tosh McGregor.
 Expect glitz, glamour, and jazz hands!
-We are designing this show so that it can be relocated if the Main Hall becomes unavailable.
+We are designing this show so that it can be relocated to another venue if the Main Hall becomes unavailable.

 Where can I find out more information about GADS?